-Every company you purchase waders from have their own size charts.
-Whether it be Simms, Patagonia, Orvis or Redington, make sure you take a look at their size chart before you make your purchase!
+Every company you purchase waders from has its own size charts.
+Whether it be Simms, Patagonia, Orvis, or Redington, make sure you take a look at their size chart before you make your purchase!
 Thankfully, you can get fairly specific with the size you need.

 While it’s tempting to take off your waders, throw them in the storage bag and not worry about them until the next time you go fishing, that can damage them!
 The best thing you can do for your waders is dry them after each use.
 This is going to keep them in great shape.